Keyboard shortcuts

 • : the median.

 The naive approach is to sort the array () and return the element at index .
-Can we do better?
-Yes — we can solve the selection problem in time.
+But can we do better?
+It turns out that the answer is yes - we can actually solve the selection problem in time and get by with much fewer comparisons if we are smart about the process.

 Quickselect